shaik1002/biggitlabbomb/doc/ci/yaml/inputs.md

 ## Define input parameters with `spec:inputs`

-Use `spec:inputs` to define parameters that can be populated in reusable CI/CD configuration files when added to a pipeline.
-Then use [`include:inputs`](#set-input-values-when-using-include) to add the configuration to a project's pipeline and set the values for the parameters.
+Use `spec:inputs` to define input parameters for CI/CD configuration intended to be added to a pipeline with `include`.
+Use [`include:inputs`](#set-input-values-when-using-include) to pass input values when building the configuration for a pipeline.

+The specs must be declared at the top of the configuration file, in a header section.
+Separate the header from the rest of the configuration with `---`.

+Use the interpolation format `$[[ inputs.input-id ]]` outside the header section to replace the values.
+The inputs are evaluated and interpolated when the configuration is fetched during pipeline creation, but before the configuration is merged with the contents of the `.gitlab-ci.yml` file.

 For example, in a file named `custom_website_scan.yml`: